spectralDNS/shenfun/docs/source/postprocessing.rst

     * :class:`.HDF5Writer`
     * :class:`.NCWriter`

-An instance of either class is created with a name of the HDF5-file that is going to store the data, names of the arrays to store, and an instance of a :class:`.TensorProductSpace`.
+An instance of either class is created with a name of the file that is going to store the data, names of the arrays to store, and an instance of a :class:`.TensorProductSpace`.
 For example, to create an HDF5 writer for a 3D TensorProductSpace with Fourier bases in all directions::